 Companion bills have been introduced in both the House and the Senate establishing various standards and policies to ensure school stability and support students in foster care to graduate.
 Each of the three bills introduced in each chamber operate in tandem to establish the role and function of courts, child welfare agencies and school districts to ensure school stability.
 These bills include: HB 1808 (amending the Human Service Code); HB 1809 (amending the Judiciary Act); and HB 1828 (amending the School Code).
-The Senate bills include: SB 1271 (amending the Judiciary Act, which has passed out of committee and to Appropriations); SB 1272 (amending the Human Service Code).
+The Senate bills include: SB 1271 (amending the Judiciary Act, which has passed out of committee and to Appropriations); SB 1272 (amending the Human Service Code) and SB 966 (amending the School Code).